imanghafoori1/laravel-microscope/README.md

 You can also mention a static method instead of a function, like this: `[MyClass::class, 'myStaticMethod']`

-:three: Let's say you want to put the optional comma for the Lets  elements in the arrays if they are missing.
+:three: Let's say you want to put the optional comma for the Let's elements in the arrays if they are missing.
 ```php
     'enforce_optional_comma' => [
         'search' => '<white_space>?]',